too-much-todotxt/spec/The-Todo.txt-Format.md

 ## Incomplete Tasks: 3 Format Rules

-The beauty of todo.txt is that it’s completely unstructured; the fields you can attach to each task are only limited by your imagination.
+The beauty of todo.txt is that it's completely unstructured; the fields you can attach to each task are only limited by your imagination.
 To get started, use special notation to indicate task context (like \`@phone\` ), project (like \`+GarageSale\` ) and priority (like \`(A)\` ).
 So, a